railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 Leads are usually not qualified nor assigned to an individual (sales)person for follow up.
 When a lead requires follow up, it will be converted to a sales opportunity.

-For example, the following events could result in the creation of one or several leads:
+For example, the following events could result in the creation of one or several leads, either manually or automatically:

+* An email sent to one of your company's generic email addresses, such as sales@mycompany.com,

 * A business card from a prospective customer met briefly at an exhibition: you have to contact him again to qualify the lead and to know if there is any possibility of a key sales opportunity,